Nash Equilibria on (Un)Stable Networks: Proofs

-Part $(i)$ asserts that each meeting which can result in the state moving from $S$ to $S'$ may result in, provided the starting state were $S'$, the state moving from $S'$ to $S$.
-Part $(ii)$ states that if there is a meeting which can result in $S$ transiting to $S'$, then there is a meeting which can result in $S'$ transiting to $S$ (note that by $(i)$ we know this is the same meeting).
-Finally, part $(iii)$ notes that if a meeting $\mu$ could result in $S$ transiting to $S'$, not only $\mu$ can result in $S'$ transiting to $S$ (by $(i)$), but also the set of all feasible states following $\mu$ and $S$ coincides with the set of all feasible states following $\mu$ and $S'$.
-From lemma \ref{neibourhoods}, the one step transition probability can be written as:
+Part $(i)$ asserts that each meeting that can result in transitioning from $S$ to $S'$ may result in transitioning from $S'$ to $S$ as well (provided the starting state were $S'$).
+Part $(ii)$ re-states this observation in terms of the neighborhoods of $S$ and $S'$ given a meeting $\mu$.
+Finally, part $(iii)$ notes that if a meeting $\mu$ could result in $S$ transiting to $S'$, then the set of all feasible states following $\mu$ and $S$ coincides with the set of all feasible states following $\mu$ and $S'$.